 - b.
-Support Person Means and includes Support Persons assigned by the Child Welfare Committee under the POCSO Rules, 2020 to render assistance to the child through the process of investigation and trial, or any other person assisting a child in the pretrial or trial process in respect of an offence under the POCSO Act,5 support person or para legal volunteer provided by the Legal Services Authority under the Juvenile Justice (Care and Protection of Children) Model Rules, 2016,6 or any other person appointed by the court to provide support including psycho-social support, accompany and assist the vulnerable witness, whether minor or major, to testify or attend judicial proceedings. - c.
-Best Interests of the Child -means the basis of any decision taken regarding the child, to ensure fulfilment of the child's basic rights and needs, identity, social well-being and physical, emotional and intellectual development.7 - d.
-Development Level - Development level refers to the specific growth phase in which most individuals are expected to behave and function in relation to the advancement of their physical, mental, socio economical, cognitive and moral abilities. - e.
-In-Camera Proceedings means proceedings wherein the court allows only those persons who are necessary to be present while hearing the witness deposing in the court8 - f.
-Concealment of identity of witness Means and includes any legislative provision or judicial ruling prohibiting the disclosure of the name, address, school, family, relatives, neighbourhood or any other information which may lead to the identification of a vulnerable witness in print, electronic, social media, etc or made known to the public at large during investigation, trial and post-trial stage. - g.
+Support Person Means and includes Support Persons assigned by the Child Welfare Committee under the POCSO Rules6, 2020 to render assistance to the child through the process of investigation and trial, or any other person assisting a child in the pretrial or trial process in respect of an offence under the POCSO Act, support person or para legal volunteer provided by the Legal Services Authority under the Juvenile Justice (Care and Protection of Children) Model Rules, 2016,7 or any other person appointed by the court to provide support including psycho-social support, accompany and assist the vulnerable witness, whether minor or major, to testify or attend judicial proceedings. - c.
+Best Interests of the Child means the basis of any decision taken regarding the child, to ensure fulfilment of the child's basic rights and needs, identity, social well-being and physical, emotional and intellectual development.8 - d.
+Development Level Development level refers to the specific growth phase in which most individuals are expected to behave and function in relation to the advancement of their physical, mental, socio economical, cognitive and moral abilities. - e.
+In-Camera Proceedings means proceedings wherein the court allows only those persons who are necessary to be present while hearing the witness deposing in the court9 - f.
+Concealment of identity of witness -Means and includes any legislative provision or judicial ruling prohibiting the disclosure of the name, address, school, family, relatives, neighbourhood or any other information which may lead to the identification of a vulnerable witness in print, electronic, social media, etc or made known to the public at large during investigation, trial and post-trial stage.10 - g.
 Comfort Items Comfort items mean any article of choice of the vulnerable witness which may have a calming effect at the time of deposition and may include stuffed toy, blanket or book. - h.
-Court House Tour means a pre-trial tour of the courtroom and court complex by the Support Person or a para-legal volunteer, as the case may be, to familiarize a vulnerable
+Court House Tour means a pre-trial tour of the courtroom and court complex by the Support Person or a para-legal volunteer, as the case may be, to familiarize a vulnerable witness with the environment and the basic process of adjudication and roles of each court official.11 - i.
+Court means and includes High Court of Delhi and Courts, Tribunals, Juvenile Justice Boards or forum over which High Court of Delhi has supervisory jurisdiction. - j.
+Live Link 'Live link' means and includes a live television link, audio-video electronic means or other arrangement whereby a witness, while not being physically present in

 4Smruti Tukaram Badade v.
-State of Maharashtra, 2022 LiveLaw (SC) 80; Sakshi v.
+State of Maharashtra, 2022 INSC 39; Sakshi v.
 Union of India, AIR 2004 SC 3566 para 34.